leeyoshinari/performance_monitor/README.md

    ```
    The server folder is the Server, and only one needs to be deployed; the agent folder is Client, and deployed on the servers that need to be monitored.<br>

-2. Respectively modify the configuration files `config.ini` in the server and agent folders.<br>

-3. Deploy InfluxDB, installation steps on CentOS are as follows:<br>
+2. Deploy InfluxDB, installation steps on CentOS are as follows:<br>
     (1) Download and install<br>
         `wget https://dl.influxdata.com/influxdb/releases/influxdb-1.8.3.x86_64.rpm` <br>
         `yum localinstall influxdb-1.8.3.x86_64.rpm` <br>